 Another effective way to accentuate some resume details is to use colors.
 If you stick to minimalism, use only one color like below.
 Colorful elements guide an eye across the layout and make the info more scannable.

-You can also highlight different details with different colors.
+You can also highlight different details in different colors.
 It will make them distinct from each other.

 In addition to separate details, you can color the entire section to bring it to the forefront.
-In this designer resume, the most important section with the candidate’s experience catches an eye immediately.
+In this designer's resume, the most important section with the candidate’s experience catches an eye immediately.

 Depending on the position you apply for, you can also go with a black and white palette.
 This is a timeless color combination that will never go out of date.